pemn/vtk_reserves/README.md

 ![screenshot2](./assets/screenshot2.png?raw=true)
 ## Sample Data
-There is a simple artificial dataset on the sample_data folder of this repository
+There is a simple artificial dataset on the sample_data folder of this repository for testing and reference.
 ## File Formats
 The block model can be a csv or vtk.
 The vtk object type should be a UniformGrid with the block model variables as cell_arrays.
 A block model conversor from Vulcan file format (BMF) is included: bm_to_vtk.py.